-In a driving rainstorm, moments after an enemy nuclear attack, a man checks his clipboard while rebundling his trenchcoat and ushering people into a fallout shelter.
+In a driving rainstorm, moments after an enemy nuclear attack, a man stands outside a fallout shelter re-bundling his trench coat and frantically waving people inside the door.
 He is relieved by the gruff Bill Collins, shelter manager, who arrives with his wife and daughter and immediately takes charge.
-Although the radiological team informs him that fallout is not yet descending on their location, Collins finds his shelter to be at capacity and orders its entry sealed.
-Working a radio set, the communications officer establishes contact with civil defense headquarters while Collins oversees the distribution of registration cards to all occupants.
+Although a radiological team informs him that fallout is not yet descending on their location, Collins finds his shelter filled to capacity and orders the entry sealed.
+Working a radio set, a communications officer establishes contact with civil defense headquarters while Collins oversees the distribution of registration cards to all occupants.
 Voice-over narration explains that Bill Collins is following a well-rehearsed procedure designed to ensure entry into the fallout shelter goes as smoothly as possible.
 Collins' strict adherence to procedure is interrupted, however, when he learns that four trained staff members, including his assistant shelter manager and the feeding manager, have likely perished in the attack.
 Quickly scanning the vital information collected on the occupant registration cards, Collins finds Mrs. Dyer, a cafeteria manager in pre-attack life, and puts her in charge of feeding the occupants of his shelter.
 Just as he orders her to pass out coffee, the power goes out and the sudden darkness causes a panic.
-Collins uses a bullhorn to restore quickly order and requests men with electrical experience to come forward.
+Collins uses a bullhorn to quickly restore order and requests men with electrical experience to come forward.
 This opening sequence demonstrates nicely the message Public Shelter Organization and Staff tries to relate.
 Strict adherence to procedure is necessary for life in a fallout shelter, but managers must improvise when unexpected situations occur.

 deemed obsolete by the end of the 1960's.
 Instead, the film could be

 rented or purchased from Defense Civil Preparedness Agency (successor to